Gorgoroth: Quantos Possunt ad Satanitatem Trahunt (2007–2011)

 the Ragnarök Festival in Germany, Brutal Assault in the Czech Republic, Bloodstock Open Air in the UK, and the Finnish festival Jalometalli.
 In September 2010, Gorgoroth embarked on a mini-tour in South America and were announced to be touring Europe again in November 2010 after switching to Massive Music booking agency.

 It was announced in October 2010 that the band was about to put the finishing touches on a re-recording of their 1997 release Under the Sign of Hell.
 The re-recording, with Pest on vocals and Tomas Asklund on drums, was released as Under the Sign of Hell 2011 in December 2011.
+Phobos of Aeternus joined the band as a live drummer earlier that year.

 Instinctus Bestialis and Bøddel's death (2012–present)

 In August 2012, Pest notified the band members that he would not be able to take part in Gorgoroth's September 2012 tour of Latin America.
-In response, Infernus kicked Pest out of the band.
-Taake's vocalist Hoest performed vocals for the Latin America tour.
-Atterigner of the Serbian band Triumfall was announced as vocalist for the next Gorgoroth studio album, Instinctus Bestialis.
-The mixing of the album was completed by June 2014 and mastering of it was to be done the next month.
-As of 6 March 2015, the album artwork and track listing was revealed and the release date of 12 June 2015 was confirmed.
-It is to be sold through Soulseller Records.
+In response, Infernus fired Pest from the band and announced that Hoest of Taake would perform vocals for the band's coming tour, while Atterigner of the Serbian band Triumfall would be the vocalist for Gorgoroth's next studio album, titled Instinctus Bestialis.

+The album was recorded in autumn 2013, with mixing being completed by June 2014 and mastering finished the following month.
+On 6 March 2015, the album artwork and track listing was revealed, along with a release date.
+Instinctus Bestialis was released in June 2015.

 On 18 October 2015, bassist Bøddel (Frank Watkins) died from cancer.
-Hoest stayed as vocalist and Phobos became the new drummer.

 In 2019, Infernus and Phobos announced creation of their own beer, Radix Malorum, in collaboration with Lysefjorden Microbrewery.

+In early August 2023, Infernus was assaulted and hospitalized following the band's appearance at the Beyond the Gates Festival in Bergen, which led to the cancellation of a planned tour of Mexico in October.

+On 29 March 2024, Atterigner performed live with the band for the first time at the Inferno Metal Festival in Oslo.

 Suppression of lyrics and tablature

 Gorgoroth not only refuses to publish their lyrics but also actively suppresses any public showings of fan-written reconstructions.
 The reason for this suppression is not fully known, though Infernus has expressed disdain towards the prospect of material being covered by other bands, among other reasons.
-The metal-lyric website Darklyrics.com contains the message "Gorgoroth lyrics removed due to copyright complaint by the band", in lieu of any actual lyrics.
-Lyricsondemand.com displays a cease-and-desist message from Arne Beckmann of Prophecies Publishing which reads as follows:

-Dear siteowners,

-Please note that I am writing on behalf of Prophecies Publishing (PP) and as their business manager.
-PP is the official music publishing company of the band Gorgoroth.

-The band has requested us to take care of a removal of their lyrics from your website.

-Herewith we request you to remove any lyrics of the band Gorgoroth from your systems immediately, but not later than 18th Feb 2004.

-Please be aware that we will undertake any necessary steps (even legal steps) to enforce this.

-This is nothing against you and your business or dedication, but you will understand that we as music publisher of the band will have to enforce the copyright as desired by the songwriters.

-Since you did not license the lyrics you violate international copyright laws and conventions.